The news is currently dominated by the potential exit of the United Kingdom from the EU.

 - Regulation of Financial Services and Pensions

 - Existing Contractual Relationships, particularly where you have contractual arrangements with companies or individuals who are resident in other EU member states

 From a commercial contract perspective, and given the current uncertainty, consideration should be given as to the potential implications for a “Brexit” now.

 These should include consideration of:-

 - Termination Processes

 - Whether a Brexit would amount to a possible force majeure event by which a party could escape legal consequences if a Brexit meant that contractual obligations could not be fulfilled.

-Given the huge uncertainty at present, there are no straightforward answers, however if you have concerns about how the commercial interests of your business might be effected then please contact us to discuss.
+Given the huge uncertainty at present, there are no straightforward answers, however, if you have concerns about how the commercial interests of your business might be affected then please contact us to discuss.